pytorch/TensorRT/docsrc/ts/torchscript_frontend_from_pytorch.rst

 .. _use_from_pytorch:

-Using Torch-TensorRT Directly From PyTorch
+Using Torch-TensorRT TorchScript Frontend Directly From PyTorch
 ============================================

 You will now be able to directly access TensorRT from PyTorch APIs.
 The process to use this feature